Search This Blog

 Whispa 3000 electric scooter

 While loving Waraza despite its 4,2 km per liter at any speed, I did make up for it with a scooter that used not a drop of fuel.
-Yes, I was the first and still is only oke on an Whispa electric scooter in KwaZulu-Natal.
+Yes, I was the first and still is the only oke on an Whispa electric scooter in KwaZulu-Natal.

-Being the only one bloke out there on one maybe should have told me something, but in my pioneerish way I still argue electric two wheelers is the most effective and efficient way to commute in a sunny city.
+Being the only bloke out there on one maybe should have told me something, but in my pioneerish way I still argue electric two wheelers is the most effective and efficient way to commute in a sunny city.
 (As Gogoro has since proved.)

 Only, in my case, it seems two wheels always end up costing me more than four would have.
 First the scooter's control unit rusted inside.
 No, crossing the foot-deep water flowing over a flooded low water bridge built over the Duzi river was not the cause.
 Rather blame nine months on a slow boat from China and many nights of riding home in the rain.